 Jurgen Windcaller: My disciples still follow the difficult path - the Way of the Voice is neither wide, nor easy.
 But if you stray from wisdom then to Sovngarde, you will not return.

 The Snow-Elves.
-A bunch of religious zealots who launched a genocidal campaign on the Ancient Nords at Saarthal, which Ysgramor responded by raising an army and driving them underground, where they suffered their own karmic genocide at the hands of the Dwemer?
+A bunch of religious zealots who launched a genocidal campaign on the Ancient Nords at Saarthal, which Ysgramor responded to by raising an army and driving them underground, where they suffered their own karmic genocide at the hands of the Dwemer?
 Or a race of peaceful and religious Elves that the Ancient Nords painted as the aggressors, hunted to the verge of extinction, who were then betrayed by the Dwemer, the very people they turned to for help?
 Or something in between (none of the sources for what actually happened at Saarthal are even remotely unbiased, considering they consist of a) Ancient Nord records, b) a Snow Elf).
 Likewise, was the attack on Saarthal simply because the Ancient Nords had uncovered the Eye of Magnus, an artefact that potentially could cause The End of the World as We Know It if misused?

 Are you a heroic figure who protects the land from threats and rose to the top of several guilds due to your inherent skill and badassery?
 Or are you essentially nothing more than a reckless demigod who abuses the power of the Thu'um for your own ends and to help you gain influence throughout Skyrim?